 CORTICES Trauma and Infection Study Group

 CORTICES is a collaboration of pediatric orthopedic surgeons dedicated to improving quality, safety and value in the management of emergent orthopedic conditions through education, research and development of optimal care guidelines.
 Drs.
-Fletcher and Murphy help lead research efforts on behalf of Children’s in this group.
+Fletcher, Murphy and McLaughlin help lead research efforts on behalf of Children’s in this group.

 POSNA 2023 Annual Meeting